infoPanelImage?.alt

 Agnès Varda war eine außergewöhnlich kreative und produktive Persönlichkeit: Über sechs Jahrzehnte lang erweiterte sie als Wegbereiterin des modernen Films die künstlerischen Ausdrucksmöglichkeiten des Kinos.
 Ihre Filme und Fotografien zeugen von einer überaus persönlichen, experimentierfreudigen Handschrift, die zwischen dokumentarischem Realismus und poetischer Fiktion changiert.
 Mit über 70 Jahren begann Varda noch eine dritte Karriere: als Installationskünstlerin.
 Die Figur des Netzwerks ergibt sich fast schon organisch aus Vardas Schaffen, das sich durch die Verquickung ihrer modernistischen Affinitäten mit ihren feministischen Anliegen und essayistischen Ansätzen auszeichnet.

 In diesem Sinne blickt das 29.
 Bremer Filmsymposium über Autorin und Werk hinaus auf Vardas soziale und ästhetische Gefüge, auf Kollaborationen und Beziehungen.
-Das Filmprogramm, das eine Auswahl ihrer Filme aufweist und auch Verbindungslinien zu den Arbeiten anderer Filmschaffender zieht, wird flankiert von einem von Birgit Kohler (Arsenal) moderierten Podiumsgespräch mit dem Produktionsforscher Dennis Göttel (Berlin) und der Filmemacherin Eva Knopf (Bremen) über historische und zeitgenössische Modi der Filmproduktion als Manufaktur, in Anlehnung an Vardas Filmproduktionsweisen.
-Das wissenschaftliche Vortragsprogramm versammelt Beiträge aus Deutschland, Großbritannien, Frankreich, der Schweiz, der Türkei und den USA.
+Das Filmprogramm, das eine Auswahl ihrer Filme aufwies und auch Verbindungslinien zu den Arbeiten anderer Filmschaffender ziog, wurde flankiert von einem von Birgit Kohler (Arsenal) moderierten Podiumsgespräch mit dem Produktionsforscher Dennis Göttel (Berlin) und der Filmemacherin Eva Knopf (Bremen) über historische und zeitgenössische Modi der Filmproduktion als Manufaktur, in Anlehnung an Vardas Filmproduktionsweisen.
+Das wissenschaftliche Vortragsprogramm versammelten Beiträge aus Deutschland, Großbritannien, Frankreich, der Schweiz, der Türkei und den USA.

 LES PLAGES D‘AGNÈS • Agnès Varda • F 2008 • OmdU 110'